A crowd of individuals staring at strings of double helix

 This marks a significant change in our relationship.
 Society used to be our vehicle, our means to survive, but now, with our dependence upon it, it has become the end in itself.
 The balance of importance has shifted.

-The position and well-being of the individual has become secondary to that of the maintenance of society.
+The position and well-being of the individual have become secondary to that of the maintenance of society.
 Our priorities have changed.
 For the good of the species, the survival of society matters more than the survival of the individual.

 Society must be maintained at all costs.
 Challenges to society – such as breaking the law or failing to make a contribution – endanger society and thereby threaten the existence of humanity.

-By overly focussing on the individual we weaken society and thereby endanger humanity.
+We weaken society and thereby endanger humanity.

 Nothing should be allowed to undermine or threaten society.

 To be a part of society means we have to live by society’s rules.
-Those that break society’s rules, those that don’t contribute to society, those that under-perform, those that do not embrace societal living need to be dealt with.
+Those who break society’s rules, those who don’t contribute to society, those who underperform, and those who do not embrace societal living need to be dealt with.
+To break the rules of society is to challenge the very existence of society, which is tantamount to an attack on humanity.

-Leniency, tolerance, clemency are all acts of weakness that suggest we have lost sight of our need for society.
+Leniency, tolerance, and clemency are all acts of weakness that suggest we have lost sight of our need for society.
 Erroneous priorities.

 Society used to be a tool for human survival; now we have become tools for its survival.